-I think Saitama May be a ladies’ man.
+I think Saitama may be a ladies’ man.
 Watch out!!
-She’s more than willing to lead him stray from the hero realm– to the yarn store!!!!
+She’s more than willing to lead him sto tray from the hero realm– to the yarn store!!!!

 I adore the details on him.
 It looks so spot on cartoon style!!

 Saitama does not seem down with the whole friend selfie thing.

 Bonus!
 Parody Poetry

 A parody of the 12 step program for Alcoholics/Narcotics Anonymous.
 This is in no way shape or form meant to demean the actual steps of the program.
 I stand neutral on it.
 I literally copied and pasted and edited some parts.
 Hopefully I’ll find it humorous later on if and when I look back at it.
 And in that rare case that someone else other than myself stumbles upon and reads this, well know it’s for fun.

 1. We admitted we were powerless over yarn–that our yarn stash had become unmanageable.

 2. Came to believe that a Power greater than ourselves could restore us to sanity.
 It’s known as Pinterest.
 Great for organization boards.